 - Rabbi David Sandmel

 - Bruce Feiler

 This series honors the great Muslim scholar and theologian Abu Hamid al-Ghazali, who was born in Iran in 1058 but spent much of his life as a teacher in Baghdad and as a wandering ascetic.
 His prolific writings on religion, philosophy and Sufism had lasting influence on scholars from a variety of faith traditions.

 The Holocaust Guestship

-Each spring, the College community comes together to reflect on one of the darkest periods in human history in the context of the College’s heritage as a German institution and as a church-affiliated one.
+Each spring, the University community comes together to reflect on one of the darkest periods in human history in the context of the University’s heritage as a German institution and as a church-affiliated one.

-The College also sends students and faculty on regular visits to the Holocaust Museum in Washington, D.C.
+The University also sends students and faculty on regular visits to the Holocaust Museum in Washington, D.C.

 - Elie Wiesel, one of the best-known Holocaust survivors and winner of the 1986 Nobel Peace Prize